 Section 10.1 Upgrades of the Wastewater Treatment Plant Operator to Senior Operator will be made at the discretion of Management.
 Management may upgrade an Operator to a Senior Operator depending on the needs and regulatory requirements of the plant.
 Some Senior Operator positions need to be filled at all times due to complexity.
 These positions are the Plant 3 Senior Operator, Plant 1 shift Senior Operator and regularly scheduled shifts for Lab Senior Operators.
-If an Operator is designated as the Operator in charge, they shall be upgraded to Senior Operator may be filled with an upgraded Operator, Shift Senior Operator or a Relief Senior Operator.
+If an Operator is upgraded to Senior, then they shall be compensated as a Senior whether they are an Operator in charge or not.
+If an Operator is designated as the Operator in charge, they shall be upgraded to Senior Operator Operator for the time designated as the Operator in charge.
+Such upgrades shall be only Group III or higher Operator may be filled with an upgraded Operator, Shift Senior Operator or a Relief Senior Operator.
 No employee may be upgraded during normal business hours without the knowledge and approval of Management.
 Upgrades outside of normal business hours must be reported to the appropriate manager by the next business day.

 If no relief Senior Operator is available, temporary upgrades of operators shall be by ranking on the appropriate Civil Service list by work group as defined on the Senior Operator Bid Sheet.
 If there is no active Civil Service list, then upgrades shall be by seniority within the work group.
-If an upgrade is necessary to cover more than one section or work group, then the most senior employee in any of the affected work groups will be upgraded.
+If an upgrade is necessary to cover more than one (1) section or work group, then the most senior employee in any of the affected work groups will be upgraded.
 The City need not upgrade an employee who is assigned to another section, division or department.